jxsvoboda/gzx/README.md

   -midi <device>   | Output to specified MIDI device
   <snapshot-file>  | Load snapshot file at startup

-`gzx-g` and `gzx-g.exe` are variants with GPU/Spec256 support enabled

 Controls
 --------
 Note that most functions can be accessed via menus as well as via shortcuts.